stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 public static final String POINTER = "com.sun.jna.Pointer";
 ```

-The `default` case also handles pointer-to-structure types (such as the `pApplicationInfo` field in the `VkInstanceCreateInfo` structure) or pointer-to-array types (e.g. `pQueueCreateInfos` in `VkDeviceCreateInfo`) which correspond to the _first_ element of a Java array.

-There are special case mappings for boolean values (the reason for this is explained in a later chapter):
+There are special case mappings for boolean values (the reason for `VulkanBoolean` is detailed in a later chapter):

 ```java
 if(type.equals("VkBool32")) {